 Anticipatory systems are very different from the standard kind of systems we are used to find in engineering and systems sciences, and have many interesting properties that make them more than pure mechanical deterministic systems.
 Rosen argues that their behavior is what make living systems different from non-living systems.
 Living systems would be anticipatory systems.
 Anticipatory systems may provide also the kind of teleological behavior that is particularly related to the property we use to call "intelligence" in human beings.

-This teleological behavior situate anticipatory systems as a natural candidate to instantiate the Peircean notion of "thirdness".
-Peirce argues that all that can be known must fit into three different categories: firstnesses, secondnesses and thirdnesses.
+In our point of view, this teleological behavior situate anticipatory systems as a natural candidate to instantiate the Peircean notion of "thirdness".

+Peirce argues that all that can be known must fit into three

+different categories: firstnesses, secondnesses and thirdnesses.
+This is equivalent to say that if reality can be decomposed, all the components should be classified as firstnesses, secondnesses and thirdnesses.
 This is in the kernel of Peircean philosophy.
 But how to understand Peirce's claims if we assume very simple systems as our reality ?